anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

   <div align="center">
    CoAP FETCH events of message (re-)transmissions at the client compared to the time of the initial DNS AAAA record query for over an opaque forwarder (left) and having a caching forward proxy (right).
-Retransmissions follow an exponential back- off and scatter within specific (gray) areas.
+Retransmissions follow an exponential back-off and scatter within specific (gray) areas.
    Size and opacity of each marker represent the multiplicity of events in the same area.
-On Right to each sub-plot, the density of the events is plotted as a rotated CDF (x- and y-axis swapped).
+Right to each sub-plot, the density of the events is plotted as a rotated CDF (x- and y-axis swapped).
   </div>
 </figcaption>
 </figure>